 Foot Orthoses do not just work at the level of the foot, but can also produce an affect on your ankles, knees, hips and lower back.

 There is no one type of orthotic that is suited to all patients.
 Every human foot is different, even from left to right.
-Therefore if orthotics are recommended for you it is important that they are customised to your feet!
+Therefore if orthoses are recommended for you it is important that they are custom made for your feet!

-At Foundation Podiatry we make orthotics using different materials and with different treatment goals in mind, depending on your individual concern (foot-type, symptoms, body weight, occupation, exercise etc).
+At Foundation Podiatry we make orthotics using different materials with different treatment goals in mind, depending on your individual concern and presentation (foot-type, symptoms, body weight, occupation, physical activity etc).